MatthewEppelsheimer/wp-People-plugin/readme.txt

 		function(){
 			global $post;

-			$person = People_Post_Type::get_person(); // use this line to get an array of useful information about the person, currently in the loop
+			// Get an array of useful information about the person, currently in the loop.
-			//NOTE: The thumbnail is not included in array returned from People_Post_Type::get_person(), to allow you to specify the size of the thumbnail you want.
+			// NOTE: The thumbnail is not included the in array returned from People_Post_Type::get_person().
+This allows you to specify the size of the thumbnail you want.
+			$person = People_Post_Type::get_person();

-			// html code for a single person
+			// Generate HTML for a single person
-			// IMPORTANT: must return html as string.
-DO NOT echo html
-				// Echoing the html will cause the shortcode to print the list of people in, potentially, the wrong location.
-			/*
-				Bad Examples:
-					1. ?> <div class="person"> <?php echo $person['name']; ?> </div> <?php
-					2. echo '<div class="person">' . $person['name'] . '</div>';
-			*/
-			//Good Example:
 			$out = "<div class='person'><div class='person-photo'>";
 			$out .= get_the_post_thumbnail( $post->ID );
 			$out .= "</div>